 - If colleges are known to build a student’s profession, schools should be known for building their career, by getting students ready to embark on a journey that leads to their ultimate success.

 - Often, schools don’t get credit for their alumni’s success, as they subconsciously let their bond weaken over the years.
 30 years down the line, what the alumni remember is their immediate circle who made an impact on their life and not always the institution that nurtured them and provided the foundation.

 How should you brand yourself?

 Effective Branding is of two types.
 Process-based branding and result-based branding.
-A handful of schools who make an effort to market themselves are using process-based branding.
+A handful of schools that make an effort to market themselves are using process-based branding.